Mohammad Sadegh Sirjani (محمد صادق سیرجانی) - Ph.D. Student in Computer Science at UT San Antonio

 News

-Won first place in the 2-Minute Video Presentation Contest at DAC 2025 for showcasing impactful research in energy-efficient AI for healthcare applications.
+June 2025 Won first place at DAC 2025 for energy-efficient AI healthcare research presentation.

 Awards and Honors

-Selected as a DAC 62nd Young Fellow, recognizing outstanding contributions to design automation and computer-aided design.
+June 2025 Selected as DAC Young Fellow for outstanding contributions to design automation.

 Contact